watson-developer-cloud/node-red-labs/basic_examples/tone_analyser/README.md

 The node is available as a Watson Developer Cloud contribution to Node-RED and needs to be installed.

-## Installation of the Dialog Node
+## Installation of the Tone Analyser Node

-Follow the instructions at [watson contribution nodes](/watson_contribution_nodes/README.md) to install the dialog node into your Bluemix instance of Node-RED.
+Follow the instructions at [watson contribution nodes](/watson_contribution_nodes/README.md) to install the tone analyser node into your Bluemix instance of Node-RED.

 ## How to use the Tone Analyser node ?